binkley/homebrewery-files/witch.md

 This is a greater version of the _Calm Emotions_ spell.

 You emanate an aura of supernatural charm by your words and presence that draws attention and softens hearts.
 Each creature of your choice that starts its turn within 20 feet of you, or enters the area for the first time on a turn, must make a Wisdom saving throw.
-Once the effect no longer applies to a creature &mdash; such as after a successful saving throw or the effect ending &mdash; it is immune for the rest of this casting of the spell.
+Once the effect no longer applies to a creature&mdash;such as after a successful saving throw or the effect ending&mdash;it is immune for the rest of this casting of the spell.

 On a failed save, choose one of the following effects for that creature: